sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 ### Content Delivery – CloudFront
 - Pricing is different across different geographic regions
 - Aggregated for each edge location, then applied to your bill
-- Data Transfer Out (volume discount)
+- Data Transfer OUT (volume discount)
 - Number of HTTP/HTTPS request

 ### Networking Costs in AWS per GB - Simplified
-- Use Private IP instead of Public
-IP for good savings and
-better network performance
+- Use Private IP instead of Public IP for good savings and better network performance
 - Use same AZ for maximum savings (at the cost of high availability)
     ![Alt text](image-90.png)

 ## Savings Plan Overview
 - Commit a certain $ amount per hour for 1 or 3 years
 - Easiest way to setup long-term commitments on AWS
-- EC2 Savings Plan
+- **EC2 Savings Plan**
-    - Up to 72% discount compared to On-Demand
+    - Up to *72% discount* compared to On-Demand
-    - Commit to usage of individual instance families in a region (e.g. C5 or M5)
+    - *Commit to usage of individual instance families in a region (e.g. C5 or M5)*
     - Regardless of AZ, size (m5.xl to m5.4xl), OS (Linux/Windows) or tenancy
     - All upfront, partial upfront, no upfront
 - Compute Savings Plan
-    - Up to 66% discount compared to On-Demand
+    - Up to *66% discount* compared to On-Demand
-    - Regardless of Family, Region, size, OS, tenancy, compute options
+    - Regardless of *Family*, *Region*, size, OS, tenancy, *compute options*
     - Compute Options: EC2, Fargate, Lambda
 - Machine Learning Savings Plan: SageMaker…
     - Setup from the AWS Cost Explorer console